saguas/jasper_erpnext_report/README.md

 When you use this option you can insert static fields from other doctype's in the report.
 For that name the field like this: doctype:docname:field.
 If you only use field for name then Jasper Reports will use the doctype you indicated and the docname you select inside that doctype.

+**Email**

+Check this if you allow to send the report by email.

+**Don't Show report**

+Check this if you don't want it to show in the upper-right corner.

+**Use Virtualizer**

+Because you may have a very large amount of data, the jasper print might be a very large file.
+This can lead to an Out Of Memory exception.
+Use Jasper Virtualizer in this case.
+Set in setup->JasperServerConfig the maximum number of report pages that will be stored in primary memory (RAM) before the sections of the report are store in virtual memory (DISK).

+**Locale**

+Choose the default language to use with this report.

 **Erpnext / Frappe Reports**

 To make erpnext/frappe reports in Jasper Reports just choose the report in Report box and in the **jrxml file** indicate whitch fields do you want.